Kyellin/CAPSHA/README.md

 You need:

-A database with thr following tables:
+A database with the following tables:

 capsha,
 login